As the nation’s capital, Washington has been at the center of the US-Japan relationship for over 150 years.

 Despite its historic ties to official Washington, the Society has never forgotten its purpose—to be a non-partisan educational organization dedicated to promoting friendship and understanding between Japan and the six million people of the greater Washington DC area.

 The Society pursues its mission in many ways.

-Because we are in Washington DC, the Society has hosted many senior officials of the US and Japanese Governments, business leaders, and members of the Japanese Imperial Family.
-Many of Japan’s former Prime Ministers have spoken at our programs, as well as famed Japanese business leaders such as Dr. Shoichiro Toyoda of Toyota and Sony’s founder Akio Morita.
+The Society has hosted many senior officials of the US and Japanese Governments, business leaders, and members of the Japanese Imperial Family.
+Many of Japan’s former Prime Ministers have spoken at our programs, as well as famed Japanese business leaders such as Dr. Shoichiro Toyoda of Toyota, and Sony’s founder Akio Morita.
 Almost every US Ambassador to Japan in the postwar era has spoken before the Society — indeed, many of them have served as our President or Chairman.

 The Society has introduced all forms of Japanese culture to Washington DC audiences.
 This includes traditional performing arts such as Kabuki, Noh, and Bunraku and Japanese traditions such as otsukimi (moon viewing) and haiku.
 More recently we have introduced Japanese popular culture—anime, manga, and J-Pop music.
 We have organized classes in ikebana, tea ceremony, and sushi-making and held sake tastings.
 We also run the area’s oldest and largest Japanese language school for adults.

 The Japan-America Society of Washington DC operates the oldest and largest Japanese language school for adults in the Washington DC area.
 Many of our students say that it is also the best Japanese language center in DC.
 In a recent survey, 96% of our students said that they would recommend the Japanese Language School (JLS) to others.
 Students say they value the quality of instruction from our native speakers, the school’s convenient downtown location (near two Metro stops!), and its evening class hours.